 - Oil Change – Should be done beginning of every season; I prefer the synthetic 5w-30 due to its superior engine lubricating quality (I buy Mobil 1 94001 5W-30 Synthetic Motor Oil – 1 Quart (Pack of 6).
 I prefer to buy this with individual quart bottles instead of a 5 quart bottle.
 I also use this oil for my portable generator (Generac Wheelhouse 5550, Briggs and Stratton 5500 Storm Responder)

-- Tune Up (Spark Plug Change) – Should be changed start of every season and every 25 hours; You can buy either Briggs and Stratton Spark plug Part #796112 (2 pack; replaces RJ19LM) or Champion RC12YC (71G) Copper Plus Small Engine Spark Plug; Make sure to set the gap to 0.030 in or .75 mm (don’t have a gap tool, buy this 26 Blade Master Feeler Gauge tool)
+- Tune Up (Spark Plug Change) – Should be changed start of every season and every 25 hours; You can buy either Briggs and Stratton Spark plug Part #796112 (2 pack; replaces RJ19LM) or Champion RC12YC (71G) Copper Plus Small Engine Spark Plug; Make sure to set the gap to 0.030 in or .75 mm (don’t have a gap tool, buy this 26 Blade Master Feeler Gauge tool – which is more accurate than a generic spark gapping tool)

 - Shear Pins – You can’t have enough of these around; I usually have anywhere between 8-12 on hand each season (sounds excessive but sometimes you run into a steady stream of hidden wet newspapers); Please make sure to purchase the correct shear pins as wrong ones may damage your engine!
 Briggs & Stratton Part #1687404K Shear Pin Kit; when you get them, check to make sure you have those smaller pieces; those are called cotter pins, designed to bend to hold the shear pins in place;

-- Check tire pressure – Maximum of 14 psi; remember, slightly under-inflating tires gives you maximum surface area thus giving better traction (if you don’t have a tire gauge, I recommend the Tekton 5941 Digital Tire Gauge for 9 bucks.
-It’s cheap and reliable)
+- Check tire pressure – Maximum of 14 psi; remember, slightly under-inflating tires gives you maximum surface area thus giving better traction (if you don’t have a tire gauge, I recommend the JACO ElitePro Digital Tire Gauge.
+The price is a bits steep at $30, but this unit is far better than one of those integrated handheld unit)

 Wiring Harness Diagrams